 The Council of Europe project “Continued support to promoting social human rights in Ukraine” is implemented by the Office of the Council of Europe in Ukraine within the framework of the Council of Europe Action Plan for Ukraine for 2018-2022.
 The project aims to strengthen the sustainability of democracy in Ukraine through the expansion of social rights in accordance with European standards.

-Follow the Project news also on Facebook
+Follow the news of the Project on Facebook